trailofbits/sinter/README.md

 }
 ```

-Sinter only supports **BINARY** rules for now, using either **WHITELIST** or **BLACKLIST** policies.
+Sinter only supports **BINARY** rules for now, using either **ALLOWLIST** or **DENYLIST** policies.
 The code directory hash value can be taken from the `codesign` tool output (example: `codesign -dvvv /Applications/CMake.app`).
 Note that even though the CLI tools can acquire the full SHA256 hash, the Kernel/EndpointSecurity API is limited to the first 20 bytes.

 # License
 Sinter is licensed and distributed under the AGPLv3 license.
 [Contact us](mailto:opensource@trailofbits.com) if you're looking for an exception to the terms.